-- I.3.1Anti-Doping Organizations shall ensure that Whereabouts Filings are reviewed in accordance with I.3.2 and Code Article 5.6. - I.3.1I.3.2 On a date specified byConsistent with Article I.1.4, the Anti-Doping Organization collecting an Athlete's Whereabouts Filings - may specify a which date shall be prior to the first day of each quarter (i.e., 1 January, 1 April, 1 July and 1 October, respectively)- when an Athlete in a Registered Testing Pool must shall file a Whereabouts Filing that contains at least the following information: - a) a complete mailing address and personal e-mail address where correspondence may be sent to the Athlete for formal notice purposes.
-Any notice or other item mailed to that address will be deemed to have been received by the Athlete five working days after it was deposited in the mailand immediately when notification of a sent e-mail receipt is generated/obtained;

-[Comment to I.3.21(a): For these purposes, the Athlete should specify an address where theyhe/she lives or otherwise knows that mail received there will be immediately brought to his/hertheir attention.
-An Anti-Doping Organization is encouraged also to supplement this basic provision with other notice and/or "deemed notice" provisions in its rules (for example, permitting use of fax, email, SMS text, approved social networking sites or applications or other methods of service of notice; permitting proof of actual receipt as a substitute for deemed receipt; permitting notice to be served on the Athlete's National Federation if it is returned undelivered from the address supplied by the Athlete).
-The aim of such provisions should be to shorten the results management timelines.]

-- b) details of any impairment of the Athlete that may affect the procedure to be followed in conducting a Sample Collection Session; - b) specific confirmation of the Athlete's consent to the sharing of his/hertheir Whereabouts Filing with other Anti-Doping Organizations that have Testing Authority over him/herthem; - c) for each day during the following quarter, the full address of the place where the Athlete will be staying overnight (e.g., home, temporary lodgings, hotel, etc.); - d) for each day during the following quarter, the name and address of each location where the Athlete will train, work or conduct any other regular activity (e.g. school), as well as the usual timeframes for such regular activities; and
+- I.3.1 On a date specified by the Anti-Doping Organization collecting an Athlete's Whereabouts Filings which date shall be prior to the first day of each quarter (i.e., 1 January, 1 April, 1 July and 1 October, respectively) an Athlete in a Registered Testing Pool must file a Whereabouts Filing that contains at least the following information: - a) a complete mailing address where correspondence may be sent to the Athlete for formal notice purposes.
+Any notice or other item mailed to that address will be deemed to have been received by the Athlete five working days after it was deposited in the mail; - [Comment to I.3.1(a): For these purposes, the Athlete should specify an address where he/she lives or otherwise knows that mail received there will be immediately brought to his/her attention.
+An Anti-Doping Organization is encouraged also to supplement this basic provision with other notice and/or "deemed notice" provisions in its rules (for example, permitting use of fax, email, SMS text or other methods of service of notice; permitting proof of actual receipt as a substitute for deemed receipt; permitting notice to be served on the Athlete's National Federation if it is returned undelivered from the address supplied by the Athlete).
+The aim of such provisions should be to shorten the results management timelines.] - details of any impairment of the Athlete that may affect the procedure to be followed in conducting a Sample Collection Session; - c) specific confirmation of the Athlete's consent to the sharing of his/her Whereabouts Filing with other Anti-Doping Organizations that have Testing Authority over him/her; - d) for each day during the following quarter, the full address of the place where the Athlete will be staying overnight (e.g., home, temporary lodgings, hotel, etc); - e) for each day during the following quarter, the name and address of each location where the Athlete will train, work or conduct any other regular activity (e.g. school), as well as the usual time- frames for such regular activities; and

-[Comment to I.3.21(de): This requirement applies only to activities that are part of the Athlete's regular routine.
-For example, if the Athlete's regular routine includes training at the gym, the pool and the track, and regular physio sessions, then the Athlete should provide the name and address of the gym, track, pool and physio in his/hertheir Whereabouts Filing, and then set out his/hertheir usual routine, e.g., "Mondays: 9-11 gym, 13-17 gym; Tuesdays: 9-11 gym, 16-18 gym; Wednesdays: 9-11 track, 3-5 physio; Thursdays: 9-12 gym 16-18 track; Fridays: 9-11 pool 3-5 physio; Saturdays: 9-12 track, 13-15 pool; Sundays: 9-11 track, 13-15 pool".
+[Comment to I.3.1(e): This requirement applies only to activities that are part of the Athlete's regular routine.
+For example, if the Athlete's regular routine includes training at the gym, the pool and the track, and regular physio sessions, then the Athlete should provide the name and address of the gym, track, pool and physio in his/her Whereabouts Filing, and then set out his/her usual routine, e.g., "Mondays: 9-11 gym, 13-17 gym; Tuesdays: 9-11 gym, 16-18 gym; Wednesdays: 9-11 track, 3-5 physio; Thursdays: 9-12 gym 16-18 track; Fridays: 9-11 pool 3-5 physio; Saturdays: 9-12 track, 13-15 pool; Sundays: 9-11 track, 13-15 pool".

-If the Athlete is not currently training, theyhe/she should specify that in his/hertheir Whereabouts Filing and detail any other routine that he/shethey will be following in the forthcoming quarter, e.g., his/hertheir work routine, or school schedule, or rehab routine, or other routine, and identify the name and address of each location where that routine is conducted and the time-frame during which it -is conducted.
+If the Athlete is not currently training, he/she should specify that in his/her Whereabouts Filing and detail any other routine that he/she will be following in the forthcoming quarter, e.g., his/her work routine, or school schedule, or rehab routine, or other routine, and identify the name and address of each location where that routine is conducted and the time-frame during which it is conducted.